 It’s a cycle, we’re going to pass it and then you’re going to be upset that your bums big and everyone’s trying to be all slim again.
 Just leave it, wait for the trend to end.

-Where do you see yourself after Coronavirus?
+Where do you see yourself going when it’s safe to travel?

-Straight flight everywhere.
+Straight flights everywhere.
 We’re doing my own tour, we’re working on that.
 Flying out, I speak to a lot of American people so we’re going straight there, then I’m going to Paris.
 I want to travel so people can get to know me and start going to events abroad rather than just London.